Emulating redshift mixing due to blending in weak gravitational lensing: Introduction

 \section{Introduction}

-The gravitational field of the cosmic large-scale structure disturbs the observed shapes of background galaxies, typically at the percent level, a phenomenon known as cosmic shear.
+The gravitational field of the cosmic large-scale structure disturbs the observed shapes of background galaxies, typically at the per cent level, in a phenomenon known as cosmic shear.
 The coherent shapes of galaxy ensembles over a wide sky area contain valuable information about fluctuations of the underlying matter density and their evolution \citep{weinbergObservationalProbesCosmic2013,kilbingerCosmologyCosmicShear2014}.
 Weak lensing has become one of the most important probes for testing cosmological models and is a key focus of various wide-field surveys.
-Major Stage-III experiments include the Dark Energy Survey (DES; e.g., \citealt{AbbottDESY3Results2022}), the Kilo-Degree Survey (KiDS; e.g., \citealt{HeymansKiDS10002021, WrightKiDSLegacy2025}), and the Subaru Hyper Suprime-Cam Survey (HSC; e.g., \citealt{MoreHSCY3Results2023}).
-Several new analyses such as Euclid \citep{LaureijsEuclidReport2011,MellierEuclid2024}, the Chinese Space Station Telescope (CSST; \citealt{ZhanCSSTCosmology2019}), the Nancy Grace Roman Space Telescope \citep{SpergelRom2015} and the Legacy Survey of Space and Time (LSST; \citealt{IvezicLSST2019}) are underway.
-With the ever-increasing survey volume, the control of systematics becomes the leading challenge, due to which the development and testing of accurate methods for estimating and interpreting cosmic shear signals has been an active field of research \citep{mandelbaumWeakLensingPrecision2018}.
+Major Stage-III experiments include the Dark Energy Survey (DES; e.g. \citealt{AbbottDESY3Results2022}), Kilo-Degree Survey (KiDS; e.g. \citealt{HeymansKiDS10002021, WrightKiDSLegacy2025}), and Subaru Hyper Suprime-Cam (HSC; e.g. \citealt{MoreHSCY3Results2023}).
+Several new analyses such as Euclid \citep{LaureijsEuclidReport2011,MellierEuclid2024}, Chinese Space Station Telescope (CSST; \citealt{ZhanCSSTCosmology2019}), Nancy Grace Roman Space Telescope \citep{SpergelRom2015}, and Legacy Survey of Space and Time (LSST; \citealt{IvezicLSST2019}) are underway.
+With the ever-increasing survey volume, the control of systematics becomes the leading challenge.
+As a result, the development and testing of accurate methods for estimating and interpreting cosmic shear signals has become an active field of research \citep{mandelbaumWeakLensingPrecision2018}.